 View full multimedia press release here.

-LLS’s signature fundraisers have helped invest more than $1.5 billion in cutting-edge research worldwide, fueling nearly every critical advancement in blood cancer treatment that spans the most promising cancer research.
+Previously called Man & Woman of the Year, Visionaries of the Year has helped LLS invest more than $1.6 billion in cutting-edge research worldwide, fueling nearly every critical advancement in blood cancer treatment that spans the most promising cancer research.

 About The Leukemia & Lymphoma Society

-The Leukemia & Lymphoma Society® (LLS) is a global leader in the fight against cancer.
-The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma.
+The Leukemia & Lymphoma Society® (LLS) is the global leader in the fight against blood cancer.
+The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease, and myeloma, and improve the quality of life of patients and their families.
 LLS funds lifesaving blood cancer research around the world, provides free information and support services, and is the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.

-Founded in 1949 and headquartered in Rye Brook, New York, LLS has regional offices throughout the United States and Canada.
+Founded in 1949 and headquartered in Rye Brook, NY, LLS has regions throughout the United States and Canada.
 To learn more, visit www.LLS.org.
-Patients should contact the LLS Information Resource Center at (800) 955-4572, Monday through Friday, 9 a.m. to 9 p.m., ET.
+Patients should contact the Information Resource Center at (800) 955-4572, Monday through Friday, 9 a.m. to 9 p.m.
+ET.

 LLS is the only organization featured in the nonprofit category on both and the 2023 Best Workplaces for Innovators list.
 LLS stands out among brands around the world for its relevancy, cultural impact, ingenuity, and mission impact.